axelvaldez/radical-companies/_posts/2023-03-26-a-radical-experiment.markdown

 </div>

 <h1>&nbsp;</h1>
  <p>An experiment usually starts with a hypothesis that can be negated.
-The experiment, if it results in the predicted result, helps to dissipate the tension.</p>
+The experiment, if it results in the predicted result and gives a basis for a story, helps to dissipate the tension.</p>

 {% include related.html %}